herumi/ate-pairing/readme.md

 This library provides functionality to compute the optimal ate pairing over Barreto-Naehrig (BN) curves.
 It is released under the [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).

+Now I'm developing a new pairing library [mcl](https://github.com/herumi/mcl/), which is more portable and supports larger primes than this library though it is a little slower.

 History
 -------------